Industry Relations and Advisory Board

 Partner with Duke Engineering

-For top-performing companies, skilled engineers need more—they need to understand the essentials of business and law to provide a competitive advantage to your organization.
+For top-performing companies, skilled engineers need more—they need to understand the essentials of management and leadership to provide a competitive advantage to your organization.

-The Duke Master of Engineering Management's interdisciplinary curriculum develops professionals ready to lead and ready to address today's complex business problems with innovative solutions.
+The Duke Master of Engineering Management's interdisciplinary curriculum develops professionals ready to lead and ready to develop solutions to today's complex business problems.

 Online Education for Your Employees